-Contact the ASO to discuss your options.
-A list of resources of professionals who assess for a learning disability has been compiled by the Accessibility Services Office (ASO) at the Community College of Aurora for interested students.
-The ASO does not endorse anyone on this list over anyone not on this list.
+Contact the ODE to discuss your options.
+A list of resources of professionals who assess for a learning disability has been compiled by the Office of Disability and Equity (ODE) at the Community College of Aurora for interested students.
+The ODE does not endorse anyone on this list over anyone not on this list.
 All evaluators should be personally interviewed.
-This information is provided as a public service and the ASO accepts no liability for contracts made, as ASO has not necessarily screened the qualifications of these evaluators.
+This information is provided as a public service and the ODE accepts no liability for contracts made, as ODE has not necessarily screened the qualifications of these evaluators.
 This list is not exhaustive.
 Check with your medical doctor, local mental health center, or the Colorado Psychological Association Referral for other resources.
 The fees vary and some of the resources charge on a sliding scale, based on income.
 The assessment fee is the responsibility of the student.
 Those outlined in a box charge on a sliding scale based on income.

 It is recommended when you make the appointment with the provider that you submit a copy of the documentation guidelines for your disability to guide them in what information will need to be included in the written report.

-Once the student receives a copy of the learning disability assessment, submit the paperwork to the ASO.
+Once the student receives a copy of the learning disability assessment, submit the paperwork to the ODE.
 We accept fax copies of documentation.
-Once the ASO has received your completed Needs Assessment and documentation of disability, the ASO will contact you for an appointment.
+Once the ODE has received your completed Needs Assessment and documentation of disability, the ODE will contact you for an appointment.
 This process takes approximately 3-5 working days.

 To register for support services through our office, you will need to submit the online Needs Assessment form and documentation of your disability.
 Once we have received this information we will contact you for an appointment.
 This process takes approximately 3-5 working days.